beckypdata/DataCleaningProject/CodeBook.md

 ###The Original Study

 This data cleaning effort was based on a study conducted by the Center for Machine Learning and Intelligent Systems.
 Please refer to http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones for additional information on the study, and specifically on how study data was gathered.
 The study involved 30 participants who each performed 6 activities while wearing a Samsung Galaxy S II on their waist.
 The embedded accelerometer and gyroscope within the phone were used to capture linear acceleration (accelerometer) and angular velocity (gyroscope) 3-axial measurements at a constant rate of 50Hz.
-These signals were then decomposed to derive body acceleration and gravity values at each observation point.
+These signals were decomposed to derive body acceleration and gravity components at each observation point.

-Estimatations were then completed for each derived vector at same observation points to include mean, std, max, min, etc over either a time domain or frequency domain.
-Complete set includes 561 vectors.
-The derived dataset was randomly divided into two datasets with 70% of the participant data stored in the "training" data and 30% in the "test" data.
+Finally, summary vectors were derived from the body acceleration and gravity components vectors at same observation points using both time domain and frequency domain.
+The result was a set of 561 vectors for each of the 30 participants, performing each of the 6 activities, at all sampling points.
+This derived dataset was randomly divided into two datasets with 70% of the participant data stored in the "training" data and 30% in the "test" data.

+Specific summary vectors from the original study are detailed below in the Code Book section.

 ###Accessing the Original Data

-For purposes of this assignment, it is assumed that data has been previously downloaded.
+For purposes of this assignment, it is assumed that the original study data has been previously downloaded.
 If this has not been done, please follow these steps

   * download https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip